 There are equivalency papers in the UK (widely used by Irish universities) that equate to Technologist degree to a full bachelor’s and teaching degrees in Brazil.
 Based on this interpretation, we can argue the possibility of entering the post courses, which together with a professional experience offers full chances of admission of the candidate.

 We check on a case-by-case basis for you to successfully enter the admission process.
 Each case is unique as access to the course.
 Many students we talk have years of experience that can be considered in the admission process.
 In addition, if the postgraduate degree is not possible, there is still the possibility of entering the 3rd or 4th year of a degree, which also shortens the academic path.

-As mentioned, we need to check three aspects for admission to Irish colleges.
+As mentioned, we need to check three aspects of admission to Irish colleges.
 The subjects studied, the workload and professional experience.
-As these three factors work together, we can guide students to possibilities of courses in the desired area in Ireland and UK.
+As these three factors work together, we can guide students to possibilities of courses in the desired area in Ireland and the UK.

 Logos Global Education helps you to enter into your desired career.
 Schedule a consultation with us today to have an orientation based on your profile.